 - Remove the apples from the liquid and allow them to cool.

-- Keep the cooking liquid and use it for cooking oatmeal.
+- Keep the cooking liquid and use it for cooking oatmeal!
+Or freeze it in ice cube trays to use when making smoothies.

 - Preheat oven to 250 F.

-- If you need to chop the nuts, place them in a food processor and pulse 3-4 times until they’re chopped.
+- If you're not using pre-chopped nuts, place them in a food processor and pulse 3-4 times until they’re chopped.
 Alternatively, chop the nuts with a knife on a cutting board.

 - Combine all the dry ingredients and nuts in a large mixing bowl.